Skip to main content

 nano prometheus.yml

-4. Change the value targets in the block scrape_configs:
+4. Change the value of targets in the scrape_configs block:

 Block example: